Marwito/minutehero-webapp/README.md

    AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in the file
    'config/application.yml'

-3. You can edit the email addresses you want to receive notifications for using the variable 'send_call_notifications_to_email' in the file 'config/application.yml' too.
+3. You can edit the email address you want to receive notifications for using the variable 'send_user_sign_up_notifications_to_email' in the file 'config/application.yml' too.

-4. Verify these email addresses with Amazon SES.
+4. Verify that email address with Amazon SES.

 ### Setup of the database